Full Mouth Dental Implants Boston

 A Revolution in Missing Teeth

 The demand for immediate replacement teeth has led to a revolution in how we deal with missing teeth: the full-arch restoration.
-Also known as “implant supported dentures”, this innovative treatment allows Dr. Bernstein, Dr. Hanratty, Dr. Wise, Dr. Sterio, Dr. Sabra, Dr. Lock and Dr. Reiser to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!
+Also known as “implant supported dentures”, this innovative treatment allows Dr. Bernstein, Dr. Hanratty, Dr. Wise, Dr. Sterio, Dr. Sabra, Dr. Lock, Dr. Reiser and Dr. Casarez-Quintana to combine implant technology with dentures to give our patients a new smile and a renewed outlook on life, all in one day!

 Dentures and Implants: Working Together